top of page

 Sponsorship

-Our sponsorship program funds a student through 15+ years of education, starting from nursery school and continuing through university or vocational training.
+Our sponsorship program funds a student through 16+ years of education, starting from nursery school and continuing through university or vocational training.
 We strive to enroll our students in the best Ugandan schools.
-Connect Africa goes above and beyond by providing support for the complete student, encompassing emotional, medical, dental, and HIV-related needs.
+Connect Africa goes above and beyond by providing support for the complete child, encompassing emotional, medical, dental, and HIV-related needs.

 Co-directors Lynn and Charles provide personal attention to the needs of each student and family throughout their education and help launch them into adulthood.